 For a Stronger Taste…

 The longer you leave your tea to brew, the stronger the taste becomes.
-Some people prefer lighter tastes, while others need to feel the strong, deep taste of their drink.
-To get the perfect quality of your drink, choose the right brewing time.
+Some people prefer lighter tastes, while others need to feel their drink’s strong, deep taste.
+Choose the right brewing time to get the perfect quality of your drink.

 For people who love tea, this beverage is like poetry.
 They like to fill their senses with the magical taste that puts them in the right mood.
 The perfect brew may differ from one person to the other, but the basics are the same; when and how to boil the water and the amount of tea are unquestionable.
 Enjoy your beautiful cup!